-MAP Testing (measures of academic progress)
+MAP Testing (measures of academic progress) & MCA Minnesota Comprehensive Assessments

-These tests measure a child's academic growth from year to year in the areas of Mathematics, Reading, and Language Usages.
+These tests measure a child's academic growth from year to year in the areas of Mathematics and Reading/Language use.
 These tests are taken on the computer and each testing area takes about one hour to administer.
-Students will take these tests in the fall and will take them again in the spring.
+Students will take these tests in the fall, winter and spring.
 Following each testing period, you will receive a report of your child's academic progress during the school year.